rust-lang/book/nostarch/chapter18.md

 `setting is Some(5)`.
 In the first match arm, we don’t need to match on or use the values inside either `Some` variant, but we do need to test for the case when `setting_value` and `new_setting_value` are the `Some` variant.
-In that case, we print why we’re not changing `setting_value`, and it doesn’t get changed.
+In that case, we print the reason for not changing `setting_value`, and it doesn’t get changed.

 In all other cases (if either `setting_value` or `new_setting_value` are